 Fall & Winter 2018 – Archbishop Mancini’s first draft of parish groupings was proposed to all the faithful; feedback was requested and the Bishop received ongoing consultation

 January 2019 – Fr.
 Derek (Former Pastor of SVDP) began a time of sabbatical.
-Archbishop Mancini announced the new parish groupings, transition began
+Archbishop Mancini announced the new parish groupings, transition began.

-February 2019 – Fr.
-Toochukwu named administrator of SVDP & STM.
+Winter 2019 – Fr.
+Toochukwu named pastor of SVDP & STM.
 Fr.
 Toochukwu formed a Transition Team & began meetings.
 Finance, Staffing, & Religious Education subcommittees were formed to address specific areas of parish life.

-April 2019 – First Leader Meeting & Town Hall Meeting to gather community feedback about certain aspects of the Transition Team’s plan.
+Spring 2019 – Leader Meetings & Town Hall Meetings were held to gather community feedback about certain aspects of the Transition Team’s plan.
 Staffing Changes & Office Location were announced.
 New Mass Times & Parish Name announced.

-August 2019 – New Christ the King Parish Office opened at the SVDP site; we welcomed new staff (Debbie Cox, Darlene Bonang, Shereen Daniels, Becca O’Hara).
+Summer 2019 – Unified Mass schedule began.
+New Christ the King Parish Office opened at the SVDP site; we welcomed new staff.
 Transition Team completed their Transition Team Report and formally dissolved — the ongoing work of transition was given to staff, ministry leaders, and leadership team members.

 Fall 2019 – A new Leadership Team and Pastoral Council were formed to lead the new parish.
 New combined Religious Ed program began.
 Consolidation of resources and ministries began.

-January 1, 2020 – All Canonical Mergers must be complete; transition work of building unity and combining resources continues.
+January 2020 – The canonical (legal) merger was completed; the work of building unity and combining resources continues.
 Finances are fully integrated and a budget is developed to support our mission.

-Spring 2020 – New Mission Plan for our parish will be developed by our Pastoral Council and proposed to the community.
-The plan will be implemented by our Leadership Team & Ministry Leaders
+June 2021 – New Mission Plan for our parish will be developed by our new Christ the King Pastoral Council and proposed to the community.
+The plan will be implemented by our Leadership Team & Ministry Leaders.